Tenerife has been one of Europe’s most popular tourist destination for decades.

 La Orotava valley takes its name from the La Orotava village off the northern coast of the island.

-Offering a more verdant slice of Tenerife, the valley is a beautifully green part of the island, rich in wildlife and pine trees.
+Offering a more verdant slice of Tenerife, the valley is a beautiful green part of the island, rich in wildlife and pine trees.

 It is also one of the best parts of Tenerife to explore on foot as you'll walk through woodland, rock formations, and steep canyons.